History of syphilis

 The first recorded outbreak of syphilis in Europe occurred in 1494/1495 in Naples, Italy, during a French invasion.
-Because it was spread by returning French troops, the disease was known as "French disease", and it was not until 1530 that the term "syphilis" was first applied by the Italian physician and poet Girolamo Fracastoro.
-The causative organism, Treponema pallidum, was first identified by Fritz Schaudinn and Erich Hoffmann in 1905.
+Because it was spread geographically by French troops returning from that campaign, the disease was known as "French disease", and it was not until 1530 that the term "syphilis" was first applied by the Italian physician and poet Girolamo Fracastoro.
+The causative organism, Treponema pallidum, was first identified by Fritz Schaudinn and Erich Hoffmann in 1905 at the Charité Clinic in Berlin.
 The first effective treatment, Salvarsan, was developed in 1910 by Sahachiro Hata in the laboratory of Paul Ehrlich.
 It was followed by the introduction of penicillin in 1943.

 Many well-known figures, including Scott Joplin, Franz Schubert, Friedrich Nietzsche, Al Capone, and Édouard Manet are believed to have contracted the disease.

 Origin

-The history of syphilis has been well studied, but the exact origin of the disease remains unknown.
-There are two primary hypotheses: one proposes that syphilis was carried to Europe from the Americas by the crew(s) of Christopher Columbus as a byproduct of the Columbian exchange, while the other proposes that syphilis previously existed in Europe but went unrecognized.
-There has been a recent skeletal discovery in the Yucatan Peninsula dating over 9,900 years ago of a 30 year old woman who had Treponema peritonitis, a disease related to syphilis.
-"There is also evidence for a possible trepanomal bacterial disease that caused severe alteration of the posterior parietal and occipital bones of the cranium."
-Syphilis was the first "new" disease to be discovered after the invention of printing.
-News of it spread quickly and widely, and documentation is abundant.
-For the time, it was "front page news" that was widely known among the literate.
-It is also the first disease to be widely recognized as a sexually transmitted disease, and it was taken as indicative of the moral state (sexual behavior) of the peoples in which it was found.
-Its geographic origin and moral significance were debated as had never been the case with any other illness.
-European countries blamed it on each other.
-Somewhat later, when the significance of the Western Hemisphere was perceived, it has been used in both pro- and anti-colonial discourse.
+The history of syphilis has been well studied, but the exact origin of the disease was the source of debate until archaeological and genetic evidence showed conclusively it originated in the Americas.
+There were two primary hypotheses: one, first proposed in the 1950s, was that syphilis was carried to Europe from the Americas by the crew(s) of Christopher Columbus as a byproduct of the Columbian exchange.
+The other hypothesis, first proposed in the 1930s, was that syphilis previously existed in Europe but went unrecognized.
+In 2020 there was a skeletal discovery in the Yucatán Peninsula dating over 9,900 years ago of a 30-year-old woman who had Treponema periostitis, an inflammation of the periosteum (the membrane surrounding the bones) that can be caused by the bacteria that causes syphilis.
+Phylogenetic analyses in 2008 and 2024 showed syphilis originated in the Americas around 9000 years ago, adding to a preponderance of archaeological evidence showing the disease existed in the Americas prior to the arrival of Europeans, and the historical evidence documenting the arrival of syphilis in Europe coinciding directly with the arrival of the crew(s) of Columbus.